Many families struggle with the internal debate on whether they want more children.

 We all know the cost of child care and how much kids need over time.

-This is a huge point on why we are content having an only child.
+This is a huge reason why we are content with an only child.

 In an age where we are continuously going down a road of getting less for more with rising inflation, raising a family of multiples is getting harder to afford than ever.